 If your ideal nostalgia trip would be to watch as much Spatz as you can, I have put together a YouTube playlist of all the episodes and clips I could find.
-It's in chronological order too.
+It's in chronological order.

 Spatz International is a fast food franchise, founded in

-Two Canadians, manager TJ Strickland and European Co-ordinator Karen Hansson, are stationed at the restaurant, in an upstairs office.
+Two Canadians, manager TJ (Thomas Jefferson) Strickland and European Co-ordinator Karen Hansson, are stationed at the restaurant, in an upstairs office.
 Teenage staff members are recruited and the fun begins.

 Getting customers into Spatz involves various publicity schemes, such as celebrity appearances and children's parties, with a significant problem being posed by the competition: Blimpy's burger bars.
 The local outlet is managed by the nefarious Ivor Willis.